 Patent attorneys also provide analysis opinions to clients regarding whether a new design, product, or process is clear to use.
 These are sometimes called “freedom to operate” (FTO) or “right to use” opinions.

-Patent attorneys have spent years studying patent law.
+Patent attorneys have spent years studying the law.
 Most have an undergraduate degree in science or engineering, giving them an understanding of what goes into inventing a product, process, or design.
 Next, they attend law school and pass the bar.
-They also must pass the USPTO registrations examination, sometimes referred to as the patent bar exam, before they can practice.
+They also must pass the USPTO registration examination, sometimes referred to as the patent bar exam, before they can practice.

 A Patent is a property right granted by the United States Patent and Trademark Office (“USPTO”) to an inventor “to exclude others from making, using, offering for sale, or selling the invention throughout the United States or importing the invention into the United States” for a limited time in exchange for public disclosure of the invention when the patent is granted.
 An invention requires novelty, non-obviousness, usefulness, and must be adequately and sufficiently described to be patentable.